 Mauritius Campus: African Leadership College

 ALU’s inaugural campus opened its doors in October 2015, welcoming 180 students to the island.
-Located on the tropical Indian Ocean island of Mauritius, the African Leadership College (ALC) is the first of 25 ALU campuses that will be spread across the African continent.
-ALC has partnered with Scottish University, Glasgow Caledonian University (GCU) as its founding academic and accreditation partner
+Located on the tropical Indian Ocean island of Mauritius, the African Leadership College (ALC) is the first of several ALU campuses that will be spread across the African continent.
+ALC has partnered with Scottish University, Glasgow Caledonian University (GCU) as its founding academic and accreditation partner.

 ALU students worked with IBM in the Projects course to critically assess the healthcare landscape in five African countries…

 My favourite thing has been sitting in the classes, listening to students, visiting the students in their residences and getting a feel for how they are enthused to be starting off on their journeys.

 During our three or four years at ALU, we’re going to go through a process of transformation

 The traditional model of university has become lethargic and unidirectional.
 This is an opportunity to be the creative producers of a new Africa.

 My vision is that everyone’s dream can become a reality no matter how impossible it seems.
 If you make the effort to learn and nurture the skills and talents that you have, you can make it happen

 Growing up, I hated school because I was studying but not learning.
 I was not happy.
 My vision for ALU is that I’ll want to wake up everyday and feel like I want to come to school.